Epilepsy and Seizures

 - Ketogenic diet- a strict diet that’s high in fats and low in carbohydrates.

-- Anti-epileptic medication– anti-seizure medication, or anti-epileptic medication including but not limited to:
+- Anti-epileptic medication– anti-seizure medication, or anti-epileptic medication.

 - Vagus nerve stimulation- in a vagus nerve stimulation procedure, a device is implanted underneath the skin of the chest that is connected to the vagus nerve in the neck.
 The stimulator sends bursts of electrical energy through the vagus nerve and the brain.
 This device has been shown to reduce seizures by 20 to 40 percent.

 With proper treatment, many individuals with epilepsy can lead a full and independent life.
-If you are living with Epilepsy, call Kentucky Neurology and Rehab.
+If you or someone you know are living with epilepsy and would like to be evaluated by our staff to discuss the latest treatment options, call Kentucky Neurology and Rehab and schedule an appointment.